 Ask any clothing expert and they’ll say everyone should have a few quality clothing staples in their closet.
 For one, they’re timeless, meaning you’re less likely to replace them for being out of fashion.
 On the other hand, they’re higher quality, which makes them more durable in the wash.

-So if you’re worried about your attire showing its wear, and you want to save money on clothing — spend more upfront to save in the long term.
+So if you’re worried about your attire showing its wear, and you want to save money on clothing — spend more upfront to save in the long run.

 For women looking for a nice middle-ground option for workwear, check out Target’s Who What Wear collection, which offers affordable, sturdy and chic workwear aimed at career women.